top of page

 Korinji shittan siddham bonji Fudo Myo-o

-Chado, the "Way of tea," is Japanese tea ceremony.
-At Korinji there are practitioners studying the Edosenke and Kogetsu Ensyu schools.
+Sado, the "Way of tea," is Japanese tea ceremony.
+At Korinji we are practicing tea of the Kogetsu Enshu school.

-Both are classed as buke-cha, the "tea of warrior households."
-As styles of tea ceremony connected to the samurai, these can be said to stress vitality and human connection over aesthetics, socializing, or ornate form.
+This school retains the principles of Buke-Sado, the "tea of warrior households," rather than the "merchant tea" way of practice that developed later in history.
+As a style of tea ceremony connected to the samurai and preserving that original manner of practice, it can be said to stress body usage, body-mind unity, sharp vitality, and human connection over aesthetic affectation, socializing, or ornate form.
 The goal is the integration of tea into one's life as a source of peacefulness and spiritual fulfillment, in unity with Zen.
-It may be said that the main emphasis in our Chado is the heart-connection between people sharing a bowl of tea together.
+It may be said that the main emphasis in our Sado is the heart-connection between people sharing a bowl of tea together.

 Ceramics